telerik/xaml-docs/controls/radtreeview/features/ui-virtualization.md

 The __TreeVirtualizationMode__ property is a __VirtualizationMode__ enumeration which may accept the following values:

-> In some version of Visual Studio MS XAML parsel could throw a 'Ambiguous match found.' error in the output when the __VirtualizationMode__ property is used.
-This error comes from the fact that __TreeViewPanel__ inherits from the MS VirtualizingPanel which in .Net4.5 exposes that same property and which is hiding an inheritance property.
-The XAML parser is designed to work in that way so we have introduced another attached property which is doing the same thing.
+> In some version of Visual Studio MS XAML Parsel could throw a 'Ambiguous match found.' error in the output when the __VirtualizationMode__ property is used.
+This error comes from the fact that __TreeViewPanel__ inherits from the MS VirtualizingPanel which in .Net4.5 exposes that same property which is hiding an inheritance property.
+The XAML Parser is designed to work in that way so we have introduced another attached property which is doing the same thing.
 We suggest to use the telerik:TreeViewPanel.TreeVirtualizationMode property instead.

 ## TreeVirtualizationMode.Standard